lbz5158/lujiezhou.github.io/_pages/publications.md

 ## Work in Progress
-COLINA, A. R. AND L. ZHOU (2024): “The Impact of Short-Term Rental on Local Housing Markets:
+Colina, A. R. and L. Zhou (2024): “The Impact of Short-Term Rental on Local Housing Markets:
 Evidence from Mexico,” Banco de México working papers.

-YUAN, Y. AND L. ZHOU (2023): “Online Causal Learning and Treatment Assignment in Networks.”
+Yuan, Y. and L. Zhou (2023): “Online Causal Learning and Treatment Assignment in Networks.”